Ever wondered where most of our energy comes from? A significant source is fossil fuels, accounting for about 80% of our energy consumption.

 Emissions

-Burning fossil fuels sends harmful stuff into the air.
-This stuff is called emissions.
-Cars, trucks, and power plants that burn oil, coal, or gas make many of these emissions.
+Burning fossil fuels releases harmful gases into the air.
+These gases are called emissions.
+Cars, trucks, and power plants that burn oil, coal, or gas make many emissions.

 One kind of emission is carbon dioxide.
 It’s a greenhouse gas that makes our planet warmer.
-When we burn fossil fuels too much, it leads to something bad called global warming.
+When we burn fossil fuels too much, it leads to global warming, which is terrible.

 Another nasty consequence of burning fuels is sulfur dioxide and nitrogen oxide.
-These lead to smog and acid rain.
-They can also damage your lungs if you breathe them in!
+These lead to smog and acid rain and can damage your lungs if breathed in!

-If you’ve heard about fracking for natural gas or oil, be careful – it releases methane!
-Methane is another potent greenhouse gas that can speed up climate change significantly.
+If you’ve heard about fracking for natural gas or oil, be careful—it releases methane, another potent greenhouse gas that can significantly speed up climate change.

 Air Pollution